 In general, commission is the term that refers to the percentage allocation of the total cost of the property that the agent sold.
 The fee is usually a different cost which can often cover things like marketing, advertising and administrative costs.
 It makes sense to define what exactly your agent intends to charge under these terms before agreeing what you will pay for commissions and fee rates.
 In doing so, you will make sure there are no surprise costings allocated when the sale happens.

 What is the average commission rate in the Perth?

 It is a general trend that lower commission rates occur in more populous areas with higher property prices, larger numbers of active real estate agents, and added lifestyle benefits like good shopping districts and schools.
-The current commission rate in Perth sits at 2.38% which sits above the metro national average of 2.10%.
-Perth averages are showing positive signs which means it may be a good time for you to sale.
+The current commission rate in Perth sits at 2.31% which sits above the metro national average of 2.08%.

 The graph below showcases how Perth compares to Australia’s other capital cities.